V0rtex420/Wallpapers/README.md

 - Most of the wallpapers are nature.

-- The total number of photos is `552`, all in jpg format.
+- The total number of wallpapers is `552`, all in jpg format.

 # Preview all the wallpapers: